alexmihai33/UniCatalog/README.md

 !!!
 The file UniCatalog_database.sql contains a script that creates the exact database I used.

-UniCatalog is an electronic catalog, made with .net, that follows the following modules:
+UniCatalog is an electronic catalog, made with windows forms, that follows the following modules:

 1. Education Cycles:
      Usually, facultees offer license and masters as education cycles.
 The application can manage theese (adding, deleting or viewing them)